orgbelajar/orgbelajar/README.md

-### Hi 👋, I'm Nabil.
+### Hi, I'm Nabil.
 An aspiring Software Engineer currently learning and exploring the worlds of Backend Development and DevOps.
-As an Informatics student, I often find myself interacting with the terminal and AI more than people (just kidding 😅).
-My current focus is to keep learning and leveling up my skills just like Solo Leveling ⚔️🔝🆙.
+As an Informatics student, I often find myself interacting with the terminal and AI more than people (just kidding).
+My current focus is to keep learning and leveling up my skills just like Solo Leveling.
 <details>
-  <summary>😎 Get to know me better</summary>
+  <summary>Get to know me better</summary>

 - 🔭 I’m currently building great things (at least they run smoothly on localhost).
 - 👨‍💻 I’m learning everything about Backend & DevOps, because in the tech world, "stop learning" is just a myth 🤓.